nadeemlab/SPT/spatial_profiling_toolbox/docs/readme.rst

 Preparing your data
 -------------------

 The current workflows all operate on spreadsheet files exported from the `HALO <https://indicalab.com/halo/>`_ software.
-Support for more generic inputs is in the works, but for now this means that you must use something like the metadata format exemplified by the `test data <https://github.com/nadeemlab/SPT/tree/main/spatial_profiling_toolbox/tests/data>`_.
+Support for more generic inputs is in the works, but for now this means that you must use something like the metadata format exemplified by the `test data <https://github.com/nadeemlab/SPT/tree/main/spatialprofilingtoolbox/tests/data>`_.
 See also the `specification <https://github.com/nadeemlab/SPT/tree/main/schemas/file_manifest_specification_v0.5.md>`_ for the file manifest file.

 Getting started
 ---------------

 Install from `PyPI <https://pypi.org/project/spatialprofilingtoolbox/>`_::

-    pip install spatial_profiling_toolbox
+    pip install spatialprofilingtoolbox

 Use ``spt-pipeline`` to enter a dialog that solicits configuration parameters for your run.
 You will be given the option to run locally or to schedule the pipeline as `Platfrom LSF <https://www.ibm.com/products/hpc-workload-management>`_ jobs.
 In the LSF case, you must first build the library into a Singularity container by running ::